Competencies Framework

 [2] The standard occupational classification 2020 (SOC2020) is a common classification of occupational information for the UK.
 Used by ONS jobs are classified in terms of their skill level and skill content.
 It is used for career information to labour market entrants, job matching by employment agencies and the development of government labour market policies

-[3] The citb behavioural competency framework has been considered as it identifies the key behaviours we need in order to achieve high performance and it can be accessed here
+[3] The Construction Industry Training Board (citb) behavioural competency framework has been considered as it identifies the key behaviours we need in order to achieve high performance.